Hong Kong democracy activists' bail hearing enters 3rd day | Law-Order

 Hong Kong democracy activists' bail hearing enters 3rd day

 The marathon hearings, unusual in length, have seen five of the defendants falling ill and needing medical assistance over the first two days.
+Hong Kong laws restrict media coverage of the content of bail hearings.
 Foreign diplomats and rights groups are closely monitoring the case amid mounting concerns over the independence of the former British colony's vaunted judicial system that is seen as the foundation on which its financial prowess was built.

+"We’ve not seen something like this before.
+It’s usually very fast ...
+It’s very strange," said Consul General of Ireland David Costello, who was at the court, of the length of the hearings.
+"It’s a test of what’s going to happen in Hong Kong."

 Supporters of the security law, which punishes what it broadly defines as secession, subversion, terrorism and collusion with foreign forces with up to life in prison, say it is necessary to restore stability in Hong Kong.
 On Monday, about 1,000 supporters defied social gathering rules to curb coronavirus and rallied outside the West Kowloon courthouse as the defendants appeared to face charges following their arrest over the weekend.